wesleybertipaglia/fastapi-store/README.md

 - [ ] Deploy
 - [ ] Monitoring

-## 🚀 Improvements

-The following improvements can be made to the project:

-- [ ] Add avatar, username, bio to profiles
-- [ ] Implement payment methods
-- [ ] Change ids from int to uuid
-- [ ] Add address, contact to users
-- [ ] Implement roles and permissions to users
-- [ ] Add stock, category, tags, images to products
-- [ ] Implement reviews and rating to products
-- [ ] Add coupon, tax, fee, discount to orders
-- [ ] Implement order status, payment, items
-- [ ] Add notifications to users
-- [ ] Implement search and filter to products
-- [ ] Add pagination, limit, offset to endpoints

 ## 📜 License

 This repository is licensed under the [MIT].
 See the [LICENSE](LICENSE) file for details.